storagebits/KISSS/README.md

 # How it works
 K.I.S.S.S. is just made of 2 main scripts.
 The "capture script" called KISSS.py and the post processing script called post-processing.py

+ 1. Setup your hardware

- 1. Capture
+ 2. Capture

     KISS

- 2. Post processing
+ 4. Post processing

 # Samples